These mini mince pies are perfect portions of sweet, fruity mincemeat in bite-size – delightful for serving at parties.

 - Grated zest and juice of 1 lemon

-For the mincemeat, rinse the dried fruit, dry thoroughly and roughly chop the sultanas and raisins.
+For the mincemeat: rinse the dried fruit, dry thoroughly and roughly chop the sultanas and raisins.
 Put the beef fat or suet in a very large bowl, then add the dried fruit and all the other ingredients in the order listed, mixing with a spatula until well combined.
-Cover with cling film and leave to macerate in a cool larder or the vegetable drawer of the fridge for 24 hours.
+Cover with cling film and leave to macerate in a cool larder or the vegetable drawer of the fridge for at 24 hours.
 Pack the mincemeat into sterilised preserving or kilner jars.
 Make sure there are no air pockets by pushing the mixture hard into the bottom of the jars and filing them to the brim.
 Cover each with a waxed paper disc and seal the jars with the clip.
-Store them in a larder or the vegetable drawer of the fridge.
+Store them in a larder or the vegetable drawer of the fridge for two weeks, or until needed.

 To make the mince pies, roll out the pastry to a 2mm thickness and use 6cm and 4.5cm pastry cutters to cut out 48 discs of each size.
 Line 48 lightly greased 4.5cm diameter (1cm deep) mini tartlet tins with the larger discs, prick the bases and fill with mincemeat.
 (Alternatively, make them in 4 batches.)

-Top tip for making Michel Roux’s mini mince pies
+Top tips for making Michel Roux's mini mince pies

-The mincemeat needs to macerate for at least 2 weeks before using, so make it well in advance.
-Make the little mince pies just a few days before Christmas and keep in a dry place.
-Allow three per person, as each one is only a delicious mouthful.
+For the rich flavours to be at their best, the mincemeat needs to macerate for at least 2 weeks before using, so make it well in advance.
+Make the little mince pies just a few days before Christmas and keep them in a dry place.